USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 ### Trading Aggregator and Exchange Rate

-* Discovery
+* Discovery and binding
-    * Trading Aggregator finds the Exchange Rate component at running time thanks to the URL.
+    * Trading Aggregator finds the Exchange Rate component BEFORE running time thanks to the URL which is provided by business entity.
+By business entity is meant a person or a group of persons in our start-up that makes a decision what Exchange Rate Platform will be used.
+Hence, Binding is static.

 ### Trading Aggregator App and Trading Platforms

 * Platform
-    * If any trading platform does not support Python anymore, my app will crash.
+    * If any trading platform changes the programming language, my app will not be affected because I access data over HTTP/JSON - loose coupling.

 {.feedback